Roman Cyprus: Ceryneia

 Ceryneia, now overlaid by modern-day Kyrenia, was a port city on the northern coast of Cyprus.
 There is much evidence for the ancient city but epigraphic and archaeological evidence from the Roman era is inconclusive.
 Although it remains unexcavated, the ancient harbor still stands and occasional finds are made and reported.
-Three inscription were found that dated the city to the Roman time period; an oath of allegiance to Tiberius the "Apollo of Ceryneia," a dedication to the "demos of Ceryneia" on a statue, and one mentioning the construction of a water-system during Claudius' reign.
+Three inscription were found that dated the city to the Roman period; an oath of allegiance to Tiberius the "Apollo of Ceryneia," a dedication to the "demos of Ceryneia" on a statue, and one mentioning the construction of a water-system during Claudius' reign.